 Limited seats are available.

 The PMP Certification Prep Course totals 36 contact hours over a 2-3 week period, depending on instructor schedule.
-Instruction will take place in the Professional Education Center (PEC) at the University of Michigan Dearborn campus.
+The course will be held in the Professional Education Center (PEC) at the University of Michigan Dearborn campus.
 More information on the course schedule is provided below.

-Sign up here if you would like to be notified of future offerings of this course.
+If you can't join us this time, but would like to be notified of future offerings of this course, please Sign up here

 There are no prerequisites for this course, but experience with program management is preferred.